silnrsi/wstr/src/content/docs/reference/styleguide.md

 ## AI use

 Although in some cases it may be difficult to avoid using or consulting AI-generated content when authoring content for this site, it may only be used for reference purposes and never to directly prepare text or image content.
 All content must be authored and edited by one of the site's authors.
 Use of AI should also reflect SIL's [AI Ethics Statement](https://www.sil.org/ai-ethics-statement).

+[^anytext]: Footnote references can also be text but will still get numbered correctly.
+The references can be placed at the bottom of the markdown page.